CompML/PRTS/README.md

 >Classical anomaly detection is principally concerned with point-based anomalies, those anomalies that occur at a single point in time.
 Yet, many real-world anomalies are range-based, meaning they occur over a period of time.
 Motivated by this observation, we present a new mathematical model to evaluate the accuracy of time series classification algorithms.
 Our model expands the well-known Precision and Recall metrics to measure ranges, while simultaneously enabling customization support for domain-specific preferences.

+This is the open source software released by [Computational Mathematics Laboratory](https://sites.google.com/view/compml/).
+It is available for download on [PyPI](https://pypi.org/project/prts/).

 ## Installation